 Approximate flight time: 2 hours 30 minutes (total distance 991 miles)

 Seasons: High = June - August; Low = November - February

 Birmingham Airport is a great choice for anyone flying from the UK.
 With a great selection of shops and restaurants, and all the facilities you’d expect from an international airport, fly to Budapest from Birmingham Airport for an enjoyable, relaxing journey.

 You’ll also find some great cafés, bars and restaurants where you can relax and enjoy some food before you fly.
 Whatever time you’re at the airport Pret a Manger is a great option, with organic coffee, sandwiches, wraps, salads, hot food and even sushi.
-For a sit-down meal before you fly, you’ve got a few options- browse the menu at All Bar One, grab a yummy brunch at Giraffe or choose something delicious from everyone’s favourite, Wetherspoon.
-You can also grab something from M&S Food to Go or try some authentic Indian ‘Grab & Go’ cuisine at Wrapchic.
+For a sit-down meal before you fly, you’ve got a few options- browse the menu at Wetherspoon or grab a yummy brunch at Giraffe.
+Alternatively, grab something for the plane from Costa or try some authentic Indian ‘Grab & Go’ cuisine at Wrapchic.

 If you prefer the finer things in life, why not book into one of our five fantastic airport lounges?
 Enjoy comfy seating, complimentary food & drinks, and WiFi.